Cheesecake Casserole: Production

-The film was shot in two weeks in Los Angeles.
-The film was mostly shot in one location, because the film's plot revolved around a final celebration of four college girls.
+The film was shot in two weeks in Los Angeles, and primarily in one location due to budgetary constraints.
+James Stein, who produced and co-wrote the feature-length film, said that making use of one major location would become an "essential part of the story landscape."

-Jamie Stein, who produced and co-wrote the feature-length film, said that all actresses in the film mentioned that "they were drawn to our project specifically because it gave them the rare opportunity to play interesting characters with complete dramatic arcs."
+Stein said that all actresses in the film mentioned that "they were drawn to our project specifically because it gave them the rare opportunity to play interesting characters with complete dramatic arcs."

 The film was marketed through social media campaigns on Facebook and Tumblr.

 Reception

 Mr.media wrote of the film: "Each has a tangled narrative and, for Paige Howard’s Jess, there is something emotionally fraught bubbling beneath the surface of the beautiful redhead.
 Cheesecake Casserole might as well be called 'Four Chicks and a DB' – that’s “Douchebag” –because one of the girls has been followed to the getaway by her boyfriend Rudy, played by Rocco Nugent."